-William Bradley

-Glenn Solomon

-Director since August 2004
+William Bradley Director since August 2004

-Director since May 2007
+Glenn Solomon Director since May 2007

-Douglas Valenti

-Director since July 1999
+Douglas Valenti Director since July 1999

-Set forth below are each Director's and each Board Nominee's name and age as of the date of the annual meeting of stockholders and his or her principal occupation, business history and public company directorships held during the past five years.
-Each of our nominees has been chosen to stand for election in part because of his ability and willingness to ask relevant questions, understand QuinStreet's challenges, and evaluate the strategies proposed by management, as well as the implementation of such strategies.
-Each of the nominees has a long record of professional integrity, a dedication to his profession, a strong work ethic that includes coming fully prepared to meetings and being willing to spend the time and effort needed to fulfill his professional obligations, the ability to maintain a collegial environment, and the experience of having served as a board member of several privately-held companies and, in some cases, of several public companies.
-Specific experience, qualifications, attributes, and skills of each nominee are described in each nominee's biography below.
+Set forth below is each Director's and each Board Nominee's name and age as of the date of the annual meeting of stockholders and his or her principal occupation, business history and public company directorships held during the past five years.
+Each of our nominees has been chosen to stand for election in part because of his or her ability and willingness to ask relevant questions, understand QuinStreet's challenges, and evaluate the strategies proposed by management, as well as the implementation of such strategies.
+Each of the nominees has a long record of professional integrity, a dedication to his or her profession, a strong work ethic that includes coming fully prepared to meetings and being willing to spend the time and effort needed to fulfill his or her professional obligations, the ability to maintain a collegial environment, and, in most cases, the experience of having served as a board member of several privately-held companies and, in some cases, of several public companies.
+Specific experience, qualifications, attributes and skills of each nominee are described in each nominee's biography below.